mikeAdamss/cloudfunc-scraper-web-ui/README.md

 # cloudfunc-scraper-web-ui

-quickie web ui for running the scrapers
+quickie web ui for running the scrapers.
+Auto deploys on code update.